EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/dc7a24d5-aacc-440b-900b-7e8d09b87ce2" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-make sure its in the same resource group as the windows-vm, name it linux-vm
+Ensure that the virtual machine is placed in the same resource group as the 'windows-vm'.
+Name the new virtual machine 'linux-vm
 </p>
 <br />